hallettj/hallettj.github.com/source/_posts/2017-02-21-changes-i-would-make-to-go.markdown

 (A "crate" is a distributable Rust package.)
 So if Rust itself or a Rust library implemented `make`, then any third-party library could define their own custom implementations.

+I had to implement `make` and `make_with_capacity` as separate methods because Rust does not support method overloading.
+But in theory neither does Go.

 ## The Ugly